The History of the Uber Accident in San Francisco

-Indeed, many transportation agencies and cabbie unions across the country are fighting for tougher regulations for Uber and its drivers.
+Indeed, many transportation agencies and cabbie unions across the country have been fighting for tougher regulations for Uber and its drivers.
 While some of the motivation behind this pushback against ridesharing is likely financial, some of the points raised concerning the safety, reliability, and professionalism of Uber drivers are indeed valid.

-When a young girl was struck and killed by an Uber driver, the company refused to pay the victim's surviving family members, arguing that driver was not a company employee and was not "on the clock" at the time of the crash.
+When a young girl was struck and killed by an Uber driver, the company refused to pay the victim's surviving family members, arguing that the driver was not a company employee and was not "on the clock" at the time of the crash.

 This tragic accident also forced California to reconsider how it viewed all ridesharing applications.
 The legal liability loopholes that these companies were using up to that point were effectively closed and the companies themselves are now held to a higher standard of accountability.

-However, many are quick to point out that even after the changes spurred by this fatal Uber accident in San Francisco, ridesharing companies (and the drivers who effectively work for them) are held to much more lenient standards than traditional transportation services.
+However, many are quick to point out that even after the changes spurred by this fatal Uber accident in San Francisco, ridesharing companies (and the drivers who effectively work for them) are held to far more lenient standards than traditional transportation services.

 For example, Uber drivers: